EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/The World for Sale.md

 - One thing there is not much of in the commodity trading industry is women.
 - As Jim Daley, a former head of oil trading at Marc Rich + Co, puts it: ‘Oil is just a form of money.’

-- In dollar terms, the world’s trade in manufactured goods and natural resources rose from less than $60 billion just after the Second World War to more than $17 trillion in 2017, a quarter of which was made up by commodities.
+- In dollar terms, the world’s trade in manufactured goods and natural resources rose from less than USD 60 billion just after the Second World War to more than USD 17 trillion in 2017, a quarter of which was made up by commodities.

 - The dominance of the large oil companies, known as the ‘Seven Sisters’, was loosened by the wave of nationalisations that swept the countries of the Middle East in the 1970s.